bruno-gbl/climate-data-country/docs/Variables Overview.md

 ---

-## My variables: World Bank @Country Level, not covered by Garrett's variables
+## New variables: World Bank @country Level, not covered by Garrett's PRIO-GRID variables

 ### Variables that should definitely be adopted.
 - tas